 November 21, 2013

 Fortunately, once you've selected a recipient for your email template, you can add, delete or edit the message content without worrying about changing the master template.
 Looking for ideas to make your emails resonate more strongly?
 Try referencing what you spoke about during your last interaction, mentioning something that they included in a recent social media post, or asking about their families, to name a few.
 However, a word of caution: make sure that you don't overstep your bounds while doing this.
 Nobody likes a creep.

 ...but make sure you utilize them properly.
 Make sure you only include a small number of images so your email doesn't become too crowded.
 It's also a good rule of thumb to keep image (and email body) width to 600 pixels or less for improved compatibility with different screen sizes.

 Additionally, images aren't meant to replace text content in emails, but rather supplement it, which becomes especially true when reading an email in Gmail, or another client that often blocks image loading without the recipient's express consent.
-Make sure that you take advantage of alternate text (a.k.a. alt text), a feature that displays a string of text in place of hidden or unavailable images.5.
-A/B test
+Make sure that you take advantage of alternate text (a.k.a. alt text), a feature that displays a string of text in place of hidden or unavailable images.

 Once you've created your test, you can use a variety of metrics at your disposal to measure your results and determine which version demonstrated the highest ROI from email templates.
 You can look, for instance, at open rates, click-through rates, reply rates and more to evaluate your success.
 Once you've come to a conclusion, start over again by creating a new A/B test that experiments with a different attribute to make your email template as effective as possible.